erodozer/vstream-js/README.md

 #### chat-message

 Simplified chat message with text preformatted for HTML rendering.
+Elements within the text include custom classes, which can be styled easily in your overlays.
+Easiest way to use the generated text is to assign it to the innerHTML of a DOMElement.

 #### raw-message

 This is the raw, JSON representation of the message received from the websocket.
 It's not guaranteed to have been validated as supported by the library.
-Use this if you want to have absolute control over what's being sent
+Use this if you want to have absolute control over what's being handled.

 ### Helper Functions

 As this library is mainly for overlay or simple JS bot development, there are some abstractions provided on top of simply parsing

 ### Profile Cache